 If you are a tier-1 or tier-2 bank, a scaled fintech with a CRO and a six-figure budget, a regulated lender with a multi-quarter procurement runway, and you want one vendor across origination, fraud, identity, and collections with 30+ years of history on the diligence sheet, Provenir is on your shortlist.
 So is FICO, Experian PowerCurve, GDS Link, and CRIF StrategyOne.
 We do not chase that segment.

-If you are a fintech, NBFC, multifinance, microfinance, BNPL, rural bank, cooperative, or mid-market SME lender in Southeast Asia, the enterprise decisioning model does not fit your buying motion or your operational reality.
-You need document intelligence on whatever your applicants actually send, not a feature retrofitted onto a platform built for digital onboarding.
-You need a credit officer to operate the policy editor directly, in plain English, not a drag-and-drop flow builder that assumes a risk analyst is in the seat.
+If you are a fintech, NBFC, multifinance, microfinance, BNPL, rural bank, cooperative, or mid-market lender, the enterprise decisioning model does not fit your buying motion or your operational reality.
+You need document intelligence that reads and analyses whatever your applicants actually send, not a feature retrofitted onto a platform built for digital onboarding.
+You need credit and risk teams to operate the policy editor directly, in plain English, not a drag-and-drop flow builder that assumes a risk analyst is in the seat.
 You need to know what the platform costs before committing, not a custom proposal six weeks into a sales cycle.
 You need to be live this quarter, not next year.
 You probably do not need a full-lifecycle bundle because KYC, fraud, and collections are already covered in your stack at a fraction of the bundle price.
 That is what Floowed is built for.
 Not a smaller version of Provenir.
 A different category of decisioning, built around a different buyer.
+For the broader picture, see what is loan decisioning.

 Frequently asked questions